Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

 Jerry: So, for those who don’t know you yet, will you help us get to know you a little bit like what you’re doing right now as Essetino Artists and how they can interact with you?

-So, if you want to come to hang out with us and engage with us then that would be the place and you just go to iamdreamdriven.com and it’ll take you straight to Essetino Artists.
+If you want to come hang out with us and engage with us then that would be the place and you just go to iamdreamdriven.com and it’ll take you straight to Essetino Artists.

 Tuesday: Social Media + Biz Tips

 So, how did you end up getting into YouTube?
 How did you start your channel Essetino Artists?

 Jewel: So I signed up for the channel Essetino Artists back in 2010 but we haven’t done anything about it for many, many years.
 I just sort of signed up because I watched a lot of funny videos.

 At that time, it was mainly just funny videos that were on YouTube but when we started Essetino Artists to get into more of our entrepreneurial journey.